LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-documentation.md

 ---
 prev: true
 next: false
-description: Learn how to use MonoMod for patching methods with Hooks and ILHooks.
+description: Unofficial MonoMod documentation for modders, with links to the official documentation.
 ---

 # MonoMod Documentation {#monomod-documentation}